Pakistan hit by nationwide power blackout

 In 2015 an apparent rebel attack on a key power line plunged around 80 percent of Pakistan into darkness.

-That blackout, one of the worst in Pakistan's history, caused electricity to be cut in major cities nationwide, including the capital Islamabad, and even affected one of the country's international airports.
+That blackout, one of the worst in Pakistan's history, caused electricity to be cut in major cities nationwide, including Islamabad, and even affected one of the country's international airports.